mlibrary/ansible-predeploy/README.md

 ```

-7. deploy application (out of scope - see fauxpaas)
+7. deploy named instance (out of scope - see fauxpaas)

 8. test setup using: